octamap/mesa/README.md

 # 🚀 **Mesa – Build-Time HTML Components**
 **@octamap/mesa**

+## Status update - March 29, 2025
+Lots of improvements and changes are coming soon!!
+We are working on integrating a quite large feature.
+The goal is to release version 2.0.0 beta on April 30

 ---

 Mesa is a **build-time HTML component engine** that allows you to write reusable, declarative HTML components with scoped CSS and dynamic attributes — **without requiring runtime JavaScript to render them**.